nix-community/autofirma-nix/README.md

 > **⚠️ Important Notice: Cache Configuration Update**
 >
 > We recently migrated the `autofirma-nix` repository from one of the creators' accounts to the Nix Community's organization.
 > As part of this migration, the binary cache has also changed.
-To avoid interruptions, please update your `flake.nix` configuration to use the new cache.
+To avoid unnecessary compilations in your local machine, please update your `flake.nix` configuration to use the new cache.
 Replace the `nixConfig` section in your `flake.nix` file with the following:
 >
 > ```nix
 > nixConfig = {